When to Use a Diaphragm Seal vs. an Isolation Ring

 Some systems are designed with isolation rings, while others exclusively use diaphragm seals exposing their assemblies to the risk of clogging.
 It’s vital to make sure you are using the right equipment to meet your needs.

-The Ashcroft® 201 threaded diaphragm seal protects pressure measuring instruments when process compatibility is required.
+The Ashcroft® 201 Threaded Diaphragm Seal protects pressure-measuring instruments when process compatibility is required.
 The diaphragm material in this style isolator is available in a large variation of metallic, elastomeric and fluoropolymer options.
 These are also applied when the media exhibits a mild potential to clog an instrument connection.
 Its continuous-duty design prevents process fluid loss in the event the measuring instrument is removed or fails.

-Figure 1: Ashcroft 201 threaded diaphragm seal
+Figure 3: Ashcroft 201 threaded diaphragm seal

-Other good diaphragm seal options include our 205 in-line saddle diaphragm seals, which are welded directly onto process piping to prevent process clogging or accumulation, or the 206 in-line flanged diaphragm seals, which are mounted in-line with the process piping for applications where continuous flow is required to prevent clogging.
+Other good diaphragm seal options include the Ashcroft® 205 in-line saddle diaphragm seals, which are welded directly onto process piping to prevent process clogging or accumulation, or the Ashcroft® 206 in-line flanged diaphragm seals, which are mounted in-line with the process piping for applications where continuous flow is required to prevent clogging.
 These options can be more cumbersome for installation, and slightly more costly but are good fits for both chemical compatibility as well as clogging concerns.

-The Ashcroft® 82 threaded isolation ring is threaded in-line with process piping.
-It is designed for threaded piping systems to protect pressure measuring instruments by eliminating process accumulation for more accurate readings.
+The Ashcroft® 82 Threaded Isolation Ring is threaded in-line with process piping.
+It is designed for threaded piping systems to protect pressure-measuring instruments by eliminating process accumulation for more accurate readings.
 Although very limited with corrosion resistance they are a very economical approach to avoid clogging.
 Smaller facilities may tap off larger pipes with smaller 1-inch or 2-inch piping and use an 82 series isolation ring for their instruments.

-Figure 2: Ashcroft 82 threaded isolation ring
+Figure 4: Ashcroft 82 threaded isolation ring

 We don’t like to pressure you, but we have more information.

 Now that you understand the situations where you would use a diaphragm seal vs. an isolation ring, you can choose the best solution for your application and help protect your instruments from clogging or corrosion.
+If you want more information on mounting accessories and assemblies, you can view our webinar about pressure instrument mounting assemblies or download our Complete Guide to Pressure Instrument Assembly.

 About Hope Karimi-Sheumaker